Research

 Despite their prominence and richness in the natural and human environment, our knowledge of Australia's flowering plants is still incomplete.
 Much of the taxonomic research taking place in the State Herbarium, across Australia and around the world, is directed at these plants.

-The State Herbarium holds many thousands of specimens of 'cryptogams' or non-vascular plants, including the traditional groups: algae, bryophytes, fungi and lichens - more information about these groups can be found below.
+The State Herbarium holds many thousands of specimens of 'cryptogams' or non-vascular plants.
+These include algae, bryophytes, fungi and lichens.

 Algae